 It is imperative to recognize that planning for blockade must be made in tandem with parallel plans for the civil components of the strategy.
 These would attack Russia’s war and civil economy, defend that of the US and its allies, and minimize damage to important neutrals.

 Coordinated US and NATO commercial, financial, diplomatic, and cyber actions are necessary, possibly decisive, determinants of the strategy’s success.

 Blockade would face a daunting roster of cons—starting with uncertainty about the feasibility of both its naval and civil components and ending with the possibility it might trigger nuclear escalation.

-In any case, it remains to be seen whether the US Navy and the US National Defense Strategy will continue to ignore blockade today as they have in the past.
+In any case, it remains to be seen whether the US Navy strategy and the US National Defense Strategy, as well as NATO strategy, will continue to ignore blockade today as they have in the past.
 I respectfully suggest that would be a great mistake.